KartikChugh/Otto/README.md

 ## Quick Start

-To demo some of Otto's main features, try out the following:
+To demo some of Otto's core features, try out the following:

-- **Say: _I want to label flower species by petal length_** to watch Otto prefill your pipeline and render a nearest neighbors classification on the popular Iris dataset.
+- **Say: _I want to label flower species by petal length_** to watch Otto prefill your pipeline options and visualize a nearest neighbors classification for the popular Iris dataset.

-- **Select: _Regression > Sample Dataset_** to preview sample datasets for regression, and discover the strongest predictors using different best fit lines
+- **Select: _Regression > Sample Dataset_** to preview sample datasets for regression, and discover the strongest predictors using different best fit lines.

 - **Say: _Detect fraudulent credit card activity_** and select the Custom Dataset option to experience Otto's model recommendation system and interactive neural network designer.

 - **Say: _I'd like to interpret the mood of a review_** to query Wit-powered natural language models for live results.

-and feel free to get creative!
-Come up with your own ML goals and see where Otto takes you.
+And feel free to get creative!
+Come up with your own machine learning goals and see where Otto takes you.

 ## Stages

-Below is a step-by-step breakdown intended for the technical reader.
+Below is a step-by-step breakdown of how Otto works.

 ### Task